vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 - Explicitly stating what's being returned
 - Flexibility

-These same flexible traits that make it easy to compose them mean they can be used for many purposes, so it takes some vigilance to provide clarity those who are reading the code what the purpose may be.
+The same traits that make the Composition API flexible also mean we should provide some clarity surrounding intentions of its usage.
 We suggest refactoring with that type of organization in mind.